 Individuals need to have a good level / understanding of English but it dose not need to be your first language.
 As some programmes can be quite strenuous, we recommend that you should be physically fit.

 What date should I arrive and leave?

-You should arrive to Port Elizabeth Airport (PLZ) on your selected start date, being any Monday.
-You will be met by one of our local team members who will be holding a named sign and will then transport you to the project site.
+You should arrive at Port Elizabeth International Airport in Port Elizabeth (PLZ) on your selected start date, being any Monday.
+If you are looking to take advantage of the shared airport transfers (£40 each way), you will be picked up from the airport at 13:00pm.
+You will be met by one of our local team members or an appointed driver who will be holding a named sign and who will then take you straight to the volunteer accommodation.

 Are there any age restrictions for solo travellers?